Claire Nilsen Blumenson, Esq., Executive Director & Co-Founder (she/her)

 Prior to law school, Rebecca worked as a Staff Assistant for a former U.S. Senator, and as a Political Coordinator for a candidate in the 2019 Kansas City Mayor’s Race.
 She received her bachelor’s degree in Psychology from the University of Missouri-Kansas City.

-Equal Justice Works Fellow Co-sponsored by Greenberg Traurig, LLP and Steptoe & Johnson LLP/Staff Attorney
+Katie Martinez, Esq., Equal Justice Works Fellow Co-sponsored by Greenberg Traurig, LLP and Steptoe & Johnson LLP/Staff Attorney (she/her)

 Katie graduated cum laude from Harvard Law School in 2023.
 Prior to law school, she received her B.A. in Political Science from the University of California Berkeley, where she graduated with Highest Honors.